a-r-m-i-n/dce/Documentation/UsersManual/DetailPage.rst

 Faking detail pages
 ~~~~~~~~~~~~~~~~~~~

-To fake a seperate page for each dce content element detail page - which is actually on the same page -
+To fake a separate page for each dce content element detail page - which is actually on the same page -
-we can do some adjustments to RealUrl (when it's used) and overwrite the <title> tag in HTML.
+we can do some adjustments to RealUrl (when it is used) and overwrite the <title> tag in HTML.

 RealURL example
 ===============